Moldova–Switzerland relations

-Moldovan-Swiss relations are diplomatic, economic and other relations between Moldova and Switzerland.
+Moldova–Switzerland relations are the bilateral relations between Moldova and Switzerland.
 Both countries established diplomatic relations on September 2, 1992.
 Moldova is represented in Switzerland through its embassy to the United Nations in Geneva.
 Switzerland is represented in Moldova through its embassy in Kyiv (Ukraine) and an honorary consulate in Chişinău.
 Since 1992 various senior Moldovan officials have visited Switzerland to discuss improvements in bilateral relations.
 Switzerland has provided significant aid to Moldova.

+Both nations are members of the Council of Europe.

 Official visits and statements

-In April 1992 the Swiss military attaché in Moscow said that Switzerland intended to establish links between the Swiss and Moldovan military institutions and assist Moldova in strengthening defense capabilities.
+In April 1992, the Swiss military attaché in Moscow said that Switzerland intended to establish links between the Swiss and Moldovan military institutions and assist Moldova in strengthening defense capabilities.

-In January 1999 Moldovan President Petru Lucinschi visited Switzerland, and stated that progress had been made in broadening bilateral relations between the two countries.
+In January 1999, Moldovan President Petru Lucinschi visited Switzerland, and stated that progress had been made in broadening bilateral relations between the two countries.

 In October 2006, Ambassador Extraordinary and Plenipotentiary of Switzerland to Moldova Christian Fessler stated that Switzerland supports Moldova's European integration efforts, and hoped for a peaceful settlement of the Transnistria conflict.

 In June 2008, the Moldovan Vice-Premier and Minister of Foreign Affairs and European Integration Andrei Stratan visited Switzerland and met with senior officials to discuss improvements in bilateral relations, including visa arrangements and joint cooperation efforts in the social, tourism and education sectors.
 They noted plans to open an embassy of Switzerland in Chişinău.

-In December 2008 Valery Ostalep, Deputy Minister of Foreign Affairs of Moldova, visited Switzerland and met with senior officials to discuss opportunities for improved economic relations.
+In December 2008, Valery Ostalep, Deputy Minister of Foreign Affairs of Moldova, visited Switzerland and met with senior officials to discuss opportunities for improved economic relations.